 The mere fact that the Clinton email investigation was so grossly mishandled and that so many of the officials involved made decisions based on what they thought was best rather than what was procedurally correct, is, in itself, worthy of much suspicion.
 Put this in the context of a presidential election between one candidate who was obviously favored by most of those investigating her and another candidate toward whom so much contempt was openly expressed, and the idea that bias played no role is inconceivable.

 Closer examination of the report reveals a disturbing pattern of behavior that indicates bias in favor of Clinton and against then-candidate Donald Trump.
 Horowitz may have failed to pinpoint concrete evidence of bias but, like everyone else, he cannot know what is in a person’s mind.
 In the final analysis, he chose to judge those involved in this scandal free of intent to influence a presidential election in favor of one candidate and against the other.
 Evidence of such intent was clear, however.
-Liberty Nation will continue to explore the motivations of DOJ and FBI officials and detail those motivations in forthcoming articles that will delve into the entire OIG report.We value your comments!
-Please weigh in on our comment section below.
+Liberty Nation will continue to explore the motivations of DOJ and FBI officials and detail those motivations in forthcoming articles that will delve into the entire OIG report.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com